 Introduction to DevSecOps Career Path

 DevOps is a practical approach for delivering reliable software quickly, but security is often left as an afterthought.
-DevSecOps integrates security as an essential component of the SDLC, distributing security responsibilities amongst team members and encouraging a “Security as Code” culture.
+DevSecOps integrates security as an essential component of the SDLC, distributing security responsibilities among team members and encouraging a “Security as Code” culture.

 The DevSecOps Career Path

-DevSecOps is a professional career that starts from software development.
-Most of the engineers in the DevSecOps field started in software development (or) system administration, then later these professionals would be transitioned into DevSecOps.
 Another related certification is Certified DevSecOps Professional (CDP) & Certified DevSecOps Expert (CDE).
 If you’re someone who is looking for a high leadership level certification in DevSecOps then you can take Certified DevSecOps Leader certification (CDL).

 Here is a brief overview of the DevSecOps Career Path